Sudden spreading of infections in an epidemic model with a finite seed fraction: Introduction

 Social reinforcement, which means that an individual requires multiple prompts from neighbors before adopting information, has received attention in recent years.
-Centola confirmed the effect of social reinforcement in individuals' behavior through experiments on online social networks \cite{centola2007cascade,centola2010spread}.
-After this, several social contagion models incorporating social reinforcement have been proposed \cite{krapivsky2011reinforcement,zheng2013spreading,campbell2013complex,melnik2013multi,hasegawa2014discontinuous,wang2015dynamics,o2015mathematical,miller2016complex,wang2016dynamics}.
+A generalized contagion model incorporating social reinforcement was firstly introduced by Dodds and Watts \cite{dodds2004universal,dodds2005generalized}.
+Centola et al. confirmed the effect of social reinforcement in individuals' behavior through experiments on online social networks \cite{centola2007cascade,centola2010spread}.
+After these seminal works, several complex contagion models have been proposed \cite{krapivsky2011reinforcement,zheng2013spreading,campbell2013complex,melnik2013multi,hasegawa2014discontinuous,wang2015dynamics,o2015mathematical,miller2016complex,wang2016dynamics}.
 Krapivsky et al. \cite{krapivsky2011reinforcement} put forward a mathematical model for transient fads, which we call the fad model.
-The fad model is a variant of the SIR model, in which intermediate states are added between the S and I states (corresponding to uninformed and adopter in the fad context, respectively).
+The fad model is a variant of the SIR model, in which intermediate states are added between the susceptible (S) and infected (I) states (corresponding to uninformed and adopter in the fad context, respectively).
 This model was analyzed by the rate equation which assumes a well-mixed population (i.e., the mean-field approximation) and it showed that its transition is explosive in the sense that, at a certain value of infection rate, the number of individuals that adopted information suddenly grows and the order parameter discontinuously jumps from zero to a non-zero value.
-We previously studied a discrete-time fad model in uncorrelated networks in order to confirm that discontinuous transition occurs when the network is not highly heterogeneous \cite{hasegawa2014discontinuous}.
-Similar discontinuous transitions have been reported in generalized epidemic models \cite{bizhani2012discontinuous,chung2014generalized,chung2016universality,lee2016universal,choi2016mixed}.
-Very recently, the susceptible-weakened-infected-removed (SWIR) model, which is a variation of the SIR model with an additional ``weakened'' state, has been studied \cite{lee2016universal,choi2016mixed}.
+Very recently, the susceptible-weakened-infected-removed (SWIR) model, which is a variation of the SIR model with an additional ``weakened'' state, has been studied \cite{lee2016universal,choi2017mixed}.
 Branching process analysis and numerical simulations have demonstrated that, in random graphs, a single infected node in this model can trigger an infinite avalanche of macroscopic order; this indicates the existence of a discontinuous transition within appropriate model parameters.
+We should note that the generalized epidemic process (GEP) is identical to the SWIR model and has already been studied in \cite{janssen2004generalized,bizhani2012discontinuous,chung2014generalized,janssen2016first} ahead of the SWIR studies \cite{lee2016universal,choi2017mixed}.
+In \cite{janssen2004generalized}, Janssen et al. studied the mean-field theory and renormalized field theory for the GEP in order to show that the GEP has a tricritical point of continuous and discontinuous transitions in the parameter space and to investigate its universality class in details.
+Bizhani et al. \cite{bizhani2012discontinuous} considered a spatial GEP (the GEP on lattices and random graphs) to show that both discontinuous and continuous transitions can occur in $d \ge 3$ dimensional lattices.
+A related model, namely heterogeneous $k$-core percolation, has been well studied mainly by using the local tree approximation \cite{baxter2011heterogeneous}.